 Resident (no roommate): $1,350

-The Music Technology Summer Intensive is an opportunity to gain hands-on experience in a professional recording and production environment with Grammy Award winning faculty.
+The Music Technology Summer Intensive is an opportunity to gain hands-on experience in a professional recording and production environment with award-winning faculty.
 Immerse yourself in the inner workings of the studio and its operation during a recording session, and actively participate in tracking, overdubbing, editing and mixing.
-Registration closes Sunday, June 15, 2025.
-Overnight campers must register by Thursday, May 15, 2025.

-Open to high school students in grades 9 through 12, this Piano Workshop provides an exclusive opportunity for young artists to work with our distinguished piano faculty.
+This Piano Workshop provides an exclusive opportunity for young artists to work with our distinguished piano faculty.
 The workshop offers a variety of expert instruction including 1-on-1 private piano lessons, peer observation in group class environment, sight-reading sessions, and master classes, as well as an opportunity to experience the art of collaborative piano.
-Each week will conclude with a final recital featuring performances by all participants celebrating their achievements.
-Both sessions offer the same experience, so you can pick the week that works best with your summer plans, or attend both for a more robust experience.
-Registration closes Tuesday, July 15, 2025.
-Overnight campers must register by Sunday, June 15, 2025.
+The week will conclude with a final recital featuring performances by all participants celebrating their achievements.

 Elevate your career with professional development activities offered at Duquesne University, including workshops, networking events, career fairs, certificate programs, counseling services, and continuing education courses.
-This summer, the Mary Pappert School of Music is presenting the fourth annual Summer Band Symposium, which is available for Act 48 credit hours.
-More info below:
+This summer, the Mary Pappert School of Music is presenting the fifth annual Summer Band Symposium as well as the return of Choral Kaleidoscope, both of which are available for Act 48 credit hours.

 Questions?